2urbinator2/BakeBoost/README.md

 ![BakeBoost](ElevatorPitch.png)

-## The Problem

-Small bakeries face a daily dilemma—produce too much and waste food, money, and labor at the end of the day, or produce too little and disappoint customers.
+Small bakeries face a daily dilemma: produce too much, waste food, money and labor at the end of the day.
+Or even produce too little and disappoint customers.
 Especially for small bakeries, this makes it extremely difficult to keep up with the large competition from chains.
 They lack the data science expertise and resources that large chains have.
 The result: massive food waste, higher costs, and inefficient staffing.

-## The Solution

-Glean is a federated learning platform that lets bakeries collaborate on demand forecasting **without sharing their sensitive data**.
+Bake Boost is the federated learning platform that lets bakeries collaborate on demand forecasting **without sharing their sensitive data**.
 Each bakery trains a model on their own sales history locally.
-These models share learnings with each other through Flower—a privacy-preserving federated framework—creating a collective intelligence that's smarter than any bakery could achieve alone.
+These models share learnings with each other through Flower, a privacy-preserving federated framework, creating a collective intelligence.